ILLINOIS EQUAL PAY ACT

 Who does this apply to?

-All private employers who file a federal EEO-1 report and have at least 100 employees in Illinois.
+All private employers that have at least 100 employees in Illinois.

 What do employers need to do?